networked-aframe/networked-aframe/docs/getting-started-local.md

 ### Deleting entities

 In order to delete a network entity the user that created the entity can simply delete the HTML element from the scene using regular DOM APIs.
 NAF then handles syncing the deletion under the hood.
 Currently only the user who created the entity can delete it, but this will be relaxed in the future when support for non-owner deletion is added to NAF.

-The [`shooter.html` example shows an example](https://github.com/haydenjameslee/networked-aframe/blob/master/server/static/shooter.html#L79) where the bullets are deleted after 5 seconds of being spawned.

 ## That's all folks!